Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 The idea was to identify the person who had done the most to influence the events of the past 12 months.

-That year, the editors of Time had neglected to feature aviator Charles Lindbergh on the cover.
+That year, the editors of time had neglected to feature aviator Charles Lindbergh on the cover.

-It was an editorial embarrassment, as Lindbergh was a global sensation by becoming the first person to fly solo across the Atlantic.
-To remedy that oversight, Time decided to feature
+It was an editorial embarrassment, as Lindberg was a global sensation by becoming the first person to fly solo across the Atlantic.

-Lindbergh as the Man of the Year on the cover of the year-end issue.
-And the tradition thus began.
+Man of the Year on the cover of the Year-end issue.

-According to Times editor-in-chief,
+According to Time's editor-in-chief,

-the Man of the Year cover sprung from the Great Man Theory of history,
+the Man of the Year cover sprung from the Great Man Theory of History,

-a belief that individuals have the power to transform society,
+a belief that individuals have the power to transform society

 for better or for worse.